dallen72/teamwater-itch-jam-july-25/README.md

 	- need to make the input disabled when the win animation is being played
 	- need to make the win message, put the continue button in a UI box
 	- style the start button on the main menu screen with the UI we have
+	- Make the UI node not have margins, so the size is the same size as the actual visible area (with brown wood theme)

 ## Feedback from playtest 8/13:
 	- The simple ui and tutorial is great. the interactive map on the phone could be bigger. consider doing away with the saure map, allowing the entire screen open to play.